Are Underglow Lights Legal in Your State

 Europe: Country-Specific Legislation

-• United Kingdom: Under UK law, underglow lights are heavily restricted.
-They must not be red, blue, or green, and must not distract or confuse other drivers.
+• United Kingdom: Heavily restricted.
+No red, blue, or green, and nothing that could distract other drivers.
+The rules are tight.

 Safety and Enforcement Concerns